 If you enroll before turning 65 your Part B begins the month you turn 65.

-If you enroll the month you turn 65 your Part B coverage begins the month following your 65th birthday.
+Enroll the month you turn 65 and your Part B coverage begins the month following your 65th birthday.

 If you enroll three months AFTER you turn 65 your coverage begins FOUR months after you turn 65.